Monday's Scottish Gossip

 Hibernian left-back Lewis Stevenson says there have been talks about a new contract, but the 35-year-old realises that, at his age, the club has other priorities, but he hopes adding goals to his repertoire, such as Saturday's against St Johnstone, will help secure his stay beyond this summer.
 (Edinburgh Evening News)

-Celtic will miss out on a sell-on fee for Moussa Dembele, with their former striker certain to leave Olympique Lyonnais as a free agent at the end of the season, according to transfer specialist Fabrizio Romano.
+Celtic will miss out on a sell-on fee for Moussa Dembele, with their 26-year-old former striker certain to leave Olympique Lyonnais as a free agent at the end of the season, according to transfer specialist Fabrizio Romano.
 (Football Scotland)

-Former club Rangers will also be due a percentage of any fee should Aberdeen defender Ross McCrorie complete a proposed £2m transfer to Bristol City.
+Former club Rangers will also be due a percentage of any fee should 25-year-old Aberdeen defender Ross McCrorie complete a proposed £2m transfer to Bristol City.
 (Daily Record)

 Aberdeen interim manager Barry Robson refused to be drawn on his future despite guiding his side to their seventh consecutive win with a 2-0 triumph over Rangers at Pittodrie on Sunday.
 (The Scotsman)